 The $500 million additional investment will be made into the DRF over three years from FY 21/22 in addition to the $1.6 billion funding for the DRF that commenced in FY20/21.

 How will the new funding be allocated to projects?

 If your project is not currently on this pipeline, we will be running another prioritisation process over the coming months.
 This means that we will be working with you to determine what are your most important strategic projects, how they can be prioritised against others in the sector and how they stack up against our criteria.
-We have developed an online tool to make it easier for clusters to submit their projects and manage the prioritisation.
+We've developed an online tool to make it easier for departments to submit their projects and manage the prioritisation.

 While we have a prioritisation process and criteria that we developed last year, remember we’re looking for projects that meet the key strategic drivers of the fund including improving customer experience, stimulating the economy, faster delivery of solutions and digital collaboration.
 Previously DRF-funded seed projects will also be eligible to apply for scale funding.

 Additional money has been reserved to build cyber security capability in small and independent agencies.
 Agencies that have already accessed funding for cyber security projects will not be eligible for additional budget from the fund.

 The first step is to get your project into the pipeline.
 To do this, agencies need to work with your department DRF representatives, who will input the DRF pipeline requests on your behalf through the online pipeline prioritisation portal.
 Your department representative has received training on using this tool.

 After projects have been submitted, the pipeline will still need to be endorsed by the Digital Restart Fund Steering Committee and the Delivery and Performance Committee, before projects can then prepare and submit business cases.

 Education: Chris Bloom

 DPIE: Prajwal Subedi